cerc-io/secured-finance-subgraph/README.md

 ## Deployment
 Follow the steps bellow to deploy the subgraph

-1. Run `npm run generate:<ENV>` to create a migration file for the subgraph
+1. Run `npm run generate <ENV>` to create a migration file for the subgraph
 2. Run `npm run deploy:<ENV>` to deploy the subgraph

 ## License